clh97/dailymed-api/README.md

 # DailyMed API

-Microservice-based application that generates drug indications by extracting data from DailyMed
+Node.js application that uses an LLM to generate a medication indication list with its respective ICD-10 codes, using DailyMed data.

 ![](video.webm)

-## My approach
+## Approach

 ### Understanding the data

 > **Download or scrape?**<br>
-> I wasn't really sure if downloading the datasets from DailyMed and populating a DB with them would be the ideal challenge so **I've decided to follow the scraping approach.**<br><br>
+> I wasn't really sure if downloading the datasets from DailyMed and populating a DB would represent an ideal challenge so
+<br><br>**I've decided to follow the scraping approach.**<br>
-> Real-world scenario I'd probably download the datasets and look for ways to update them.
+> Real-world scenario I'd probably download the datasets locally and look for ways to update them in the future.

 **Finding Dupixent**
 1. DailyMed's homepage search with the `DUPIXENT` term